+We, members of the faculties of Columbia University, who have achieved the status of professor emerita or emeritus, adopt this Charter to serve in the creation of a fellowship of retired professors, researchers, lecturers and administrators of Columbia University to be known and recognized as EPIC.
 Formation of this fellowship signifies our shared commitment to Columbia University and its goals.
-As teachers, researchers, and administrators, we have guided generations of students in the enriching process of their education.
+As teachers, researchers, and administrators we have guided generations of students in the enriching process of their education.
 EPIC constitutes a renewed pledge of loyalty to that calling to which all of us have devoted major parts of our lives.
 It is also at the foundation of our continuing relation to the University and readiness to provide continuing services where appropriate in furtherance of our common purpose.

 Section 1.
 Steering Committee

-The principal committee of EPIC shall be the Steering Committee, which shall consist of the officers of the fellowship and four additional members to be elected at the annual meeting.
+The principal committee of EPIC shall be the Steering Committee, which shall consist of those who are elected at the annual meeting.
 It shall determine agendas for the general meeting and any other meetings which it may deem necessary to call to fulfill the purposes of the fellowship.
+The President shall form an Executive Committee of no more than five members of the Steering Committee to guide her or him between meetings of the Steering Committee.
 The Steering Committee shall act on behalf of EPIC between annual meetings, unless instructed otherwise by the membership, and also as the continuing liaison with the University administration.
-The Steering Committee may create subcommittees and may delegate any of its powers, functions, and duties as it finds appropriate.
+The Steering Committee may create subcommittees, including members not in the Steering Committee and may delegate any of its powers, functions, and duties as it finds appropriate.
 In the event of a vacancy on the Steering Committee, a successor to serve for the unexpired term shall be selected by the remaining members.
 The Steering Committee shall meet at the beginning of each academic year to plan for the general meeting and the conduct of business for the year.

-Section 4.
+Section 2.
 Records and Files of the Fellowship

 The Charter may be amended by a two-thirds vote of all of the members voting at a general meeting of the fellowship or voting by mail.
 Any member may propose an amendment by submitting it in writing to the Steering Committee which shall determine whether it is appropriate in terms of the general purposes of the fellowship.